sneesha27/Sorting-Algorithm-Visualizer/README.md

 # Sorting Algorithm Visualizer
-Illustrates the working of various sorting aldorithms using OpenGL
+Illustrates the working of various sorting algorithms using OpenGL